MoFarhan01/aws-prometheus-grafana-monitoring/README.md

-# AWS Monitoring Stack — Prometheus & Grafana
+# AWS Observability Stack — Prometheus & Grafana

 Built a simple monitoring setup on AWS using Prometheus, Node Exporter, and Grafana to track system performance in real time.